QUALITY MANAGEMENT & ACCEPTANCE -

 The Contractor shall document changes in soil type, fill placement procedures/locations, and test results and submit to the Engineer weekly by uploading to DocExpress.

 A. Required Testing.

 The Engineer will determine the random location of moisture and (if required) density verification tests and will test at the minimum frequencies in Materials IM 204, Appendix A. The Contractor shall obtain a sample at the same location as directed by the Engineer and provide results to the Engineer.
-Verification test results will be provided to the Contractor within one working day after the Contractor's quality control test results have been reported.
+Verification test results will be provided to the Contractor immediately after the Contractor's quality control test results have been reported.

 The Engineer will periodically witness field testing being performed by the Contractor.
 If the Engineer observes quality control field tests are not being performed according to the applicable test procedures, the Engineer may stop production until corrective action is taken.
 The Engineer will notify the Contractor of observed deficiencies, promptly, both verbally and in writing.
 The Engineer will document witnessed testing.

 B. Acceptability of Test Results.

 The Contractor’s quality control test results will be validated by the Engineer’s verification test results using the criteria in Materials IM 216.
 If Engineer’s verification test results validate the Contractor’s test results, the Contractor’s results will be used for material acceptance.

 In the event that the Contractor’s results cannot be validated, Engineer will investigate the reason immediately.
 Engineer's investigation may include:

 · Comparison of Contractor’s past and current test results with those of the Engineer,

 · Observations of Contractor's sampling and testing procedures and